2.2. The role of cerebelum and basal ganglia

 There are two main pathways (ways of transmitting excitation) through the basal ganglia, a so-called direct pathway that facilitates the execution of a voluntary motor action, and a so-called indirect pathway that inhibits a motor action.
 These two pathways operate like two reins, one for Go and one for NoGo.
 The prevalence of the one or the other determines what we do or don’t do.
 Both pathways are modulated by inputs from many cortical and subcortical areas, such that our knowledge, experience, and inherent instincts can influence the decision made in the basal ganglia.
 For instance, the direct pathway gets support from the nucleus accumbens, whose activity is associated with the expectation of reward.
 In contrast, the indirect pathway gets support from the amygdala, whose activity is associated with fear, and from the cerebellum when an error in a motor sequence is detected.

-The interaction between cerebellum and basal ganglia in stuttering, as I think it is likely, is described in detail and with figures here.
+The interaction between cerebellum and basal ganglia in stuttering, as I think it is likely, is described in detail and with figures in Section 4.4.

 to the top